 Privacy Notices

-Purpose and Use.
-Through TransUnion’s Marketing Solutions and Media services, we enable our business partners to provide customer with marketing and other solutions.
+Through TransUnion’s Marketing Solutions services, we enable our business partners to provide customers with marketing and other solutions.
 In an effort to provide relevant products and services to consumers, these businesses use our data and technology to create, deploy, and measure targeted advertising programs across marketing and digital advertising technology ecosystems.
 In addition, we may aggregate and depersonalize data for analytical purposes, to provide reporting to our business partners, and for measuring advertising performance.
-And as a part of enabling Marketing services, we may use service providers.
+As a part of enabling our Marketing Solutions, we may use service providers.

-Data Collected.
-The information we collect (“Marketing Data”) for our Marketing Solutions and Media business is separate from traditional consumer reporting agency information.
-Marketing Data may include information on consumers, households, properties and businesses as well as advertising program performance data.
+The information we collect and maintain (“Marketing Data”) for our Marketing Solutions is separate from traditional consumer reporting agency information.
+Marketing Data may include information on consumers, households, properties, and businesses as well as advertising program performance data.
 Marketing Data includes information about consumers such as demographics, life events, public records, or firmographics.
 Demographic data includes information such as age, gender, income, occupation, education, and marital status.
 Life events data includes information such as a recent move or home purchase.
-Public records data includes information such as summarized U.S. Census data, geographic data, and property data from local tax assessor and recorded deed information.
+Public records data includes information such as summarized U.S. Census data, geographic data, and property data from local tax assessors and recorded deed information.
 Firmographic data includes information such as type of business, years in business, size of business, and job titles.

 |